-- (i) Request for hearing.
-The Board will provide a petitioner the opportunity for a hearing upon written request. - (ii) Waiver.
+- (i) Waiver.
 The petitioner may waive the right to a hearing and rest the case upon the petition and record, with or without a written brief.
-The Board on its own motion may require a hearing. - requests a hearing in writing, or when the Board requires a hearing, reasonable notice will be given to the petitioner in writing specifying the date, time and place for the hearing.

-- reasonable request for continuance of a scheduled hearing.
+The Board on its own motion may require a hearing. - (ii) Notice of hearing.
+When the petitioner requests a hearing in writing, or when the Board requires a hearing, reasonable notice will be given to the petitioner in writing specifying the date, time and place for the hearing. - reasonable request for continuance of a scheduled hearing.
 The request shall be made or confirmed in writing, shall state the reasons for the continuance and shall be received within at least 5 days prior to the scheduled hearing.
-The Board may grant a request not in conformity with this paragraph in extraordinary circumstances. - (v) Presiding officer.
+The Board may grant a request not in conformity with this paragraph in extraordinary circumstances.

+- (iv) Presiding officer.
 Hearings will be conducted by a presiding officer who will be a Board member or a hearing officer designated by the Board.
-Additional Board members or hearing officers may participate in a hearing at the discretion of the Board. - (vi) Authority of presiding officer.
-The presiding officer has authority to do the following: - (A) Regulate the conduct of hearings, including the scheduling thereof, subject to Board policy, and the recessing, reconvening and adjournment thereof, and to do acts and take measures necessary or proper for the efficient conduct of hearings. - (B) Administer oaths and affirmations.
+Additional Board members or hearing officers may participate in a hearing at the discretion of the Board. - (v) Authority of presiding officer.
+The presiding officer has authority to do the following: - (A) Regulate the conduct of hearings, including the scheduling thereof, subject to Board policy, and the recessing, reconvening and adjournment thereof, and to do acts and take measures necessary or proper for the efficient conduct of hearings. - (B) Administer oaths and affirmations. - (C) Rule upon offers of proof and receive - (D) Take or cause depositions to be taken. - (E) Hold appropriate conferences before or during hearings. - (F) Dispose of procedural requests or similar matters.

+evidence.

-- (C) Rule upon offers of proof and receive evidence. - (D) Take or cause depositions to be taken. - (E) Hold appropriate conferences before or during hearings. - (F) Dispose of procedural requests or similar matters. - appropriate to the discharge of the presiding officer's vested duties, consistent with statutory authority, regulations and Board policy. - (vii) Contemptuous conduct.
+- appropriate to the discharge of the the presiding officer's vested duties, consistent with statutory authority, regulations and Board policy. - (vi) Contemptuous conduct.
 Contemptuous conduct is grounds for exclusion from the hearing. - (5) Evidence.
 Hearings before the Board need not adhere to the technical rules of evidence or procedure.
 In cases involving issues of fact, oral testimony shall be under oath or affirmation.
-At the discretion of the Board's presiding officer, depositions or affidavits may be received in lieu of oral testimony if the actual presence of a witness is not feasible.

-- (6) Subpoenas.
+At the discretion of the Board's presiding officer, depositions or affidavits may be received in lieu of oral testimony if the actual presence of a witness is not feasible. - (6) Subpoenas.
 The Board, on its own motion or at the request of a petitioner, may compel the production of books, records, documents and other data pertinent to the issues and may require persons having information to appear and submit to oral examination under oath or affirmation.
-The petitioner shall pay the costs associated with the issuance of a subpoena requested by the petitioner as a condition precedent to the issuance of the subpoena. - (7) Additional hearings and evidence.
-After the conclusion of a hearing but prior to the issuance of a final decision, the Board or the presiding officer may, upon its own motion or upon request of the petitioner, allow one or more additional hearings or the submission of additional evidence. - (8) Decision and order.
-The Board will issue a final decision and order, as follows: - (i) The Board's final decision and order will include findings of facts and conclusions of law and dispose of all issues raised in the petition. - (ii) The Board's final decision and order will be in writing and signed by one or more members of the Board.
+The petitioner shall pay the costs associated with the issuance of a subpoena requested by the petitioner as a condition precedent to the issuance of the subpoena.

+- (7) Additional hearings.
+After the conclusion of a hearing but prior to the issuance of a final decision, the Board or the presiding officer may, upon its own motion or upon request of the petitioner, allow one or more additional hearings. - (8) Decision and order.
+The Board will issue a final decision and order, as follows: - (i) The Board's final decision and order will include findings of facts and conclusions of law and dispose of all issues raised in the petition. - (ii) The Board's final decision and order will be in writing and signed by one or more members of the Board. - (iii) When provided by statute, the Board's exercise of equity power will be limited to situations where the petitioner establishes that he has acted in good faith, without negligence and with reasonable diligence. - will be mailed to the petitioner or to the petitioner's authorized representative at the mailing address shown on the petition.

-- exercise of equity power will be limited to situations where the petitioner establishes that he has acted in good faith, without negligence and with reasonable diligence. - (iv) One copy of the final decision and order will be mailed to the petitioner or to the petitioner's authorized representative at the mailing address shown on the petition. - (v) The Board may publish precedential decisions if the identity of the taxpayer is kept confidential.
+(v) The Board may publish precedential decisions if the identity of the taxpayer is kept confidential.